v6d-io/v6d/docs/notes/install.rst

 + libclang
 + parsec

-and other packages to help us biild the documentation, which can be easily installed using ``pip``:
+and other packages to help us build the documentation, which can be easily installed using ``pip``:

 .. code:: shell